pskenny/notes/Digital Garden.md

 - **Seed** - new, small, not built upon.
 - **Bud** - rough, a bit more expanded upon and effort expended.
 - **Evergreen** - all good, nothing more needed or it's been expanded upon enough.
+Also see [Evergreen notes](https://notes.andymatuschak.org/z5E5QawiXCMbtNtupvxeoEX).

 ## Catalogue